AngleProtocol/angle-docs/guides/getAgEUR.md

 Swapping agEUR back to another token on Angle is a similar process than buying agEUR.

 1. Go to [app.angle.money](https://app.angle.money/#/swap),
-2. Select how much agEUR you want to burn and the token you want to receive in exchange.
+2. Select agEUR as the `from` token for the swap and the token you want to receive in exchange.
-3. Click on `Burn` and confirm the transaction in your wallet.
+3. Click on `Swap` and confirm the transaction in your wallet.
 This will exchange your agEUR for the tokens you selected.
+Note that you do not need an approval to perform this operation.

 ![Burning agEUR](../.gitbook/assets/sell-agEUR-for-DAI.png)

 ### With Mt Pelerin

 If you want to send your agEUR from your wallet as EUR in your bank account, you can do so by using [Mt Pelerin](https://www.mtpelerin.com).
 The Swiss based company allows users to send cryptocurrency and receive the equivalent directly in their bank account.

+There are no fees on Mt Pelerin for first time users selling less than 500 agEUR, and no KYC is needed for less than \$1k of volume a day.

 ## Links and resources